CMU-17313Q/nodebb-f24-elev8/UserGuide.md

 The third test deals with special characters and mixed-case bad words (e.g., "This is a BadWord1! and badword2").
 It checks that bad words are censored regardless of their case or punctuation, returning the correct censored version of the content.

+**Why the Tests are Sufficient:** The tests thoroughly cover all key aspects of the inappropriate words filtering feature.
+The first test ensures that the censoring mechanism functions as intended by replacing offensive words with asterisks, validating the core functionality.
+The second test confirms that clean content remains unchanged, which is crucial for maintaining the integrity of user posts that do not contain offensive language.
+The third test addresses edge cases, such as handling special characters and mixed-case bad words, ensuring that inappropriate content is caught regardless of variations in punctuation or capitalization.
+These tests cover the full spectrum of expected use cases, providing confidence that the feature will perform reliably in different scenarios.

 ## User Story 2: Anonymous posts